fqantonio/GoingInductive/README.md

 5 - And within the different grades?

-6 - Student more adapted to school have benefit more with the use of 4CID methodology?
+6 - Student more adapted to school benefit more?

 The **hypothesis** is that this change will have a positive impact in all learning areas because, in overall, it is based on the 4C/ID methodology: that, in itself is anchored on Brain Based Learning (BBL), Cognitive Load Theory (CLT), Multi-Intelligence Theory (MIT) and Multimedia Learning (ML).